Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 - [Look4Sat](https://play.google.com/store/apps/details?id=com.rtbishop.look4sat&hl=en&gl=US) - Android - Provides everything essential in a simple UI.

-There are a few apps for IOS but they have severe limitations, using any of the above is heavily encouraged.
+There are a few apps for IOS but they have severe limitations, using any of the above instead is heavily encouraged.

-> **Make sure you update your TLEs**, not doing so might make the satellite locations be outdated or just outright incorrect.
+> **Make sure you update your TLEs** every few days, not doing so might make the satellite locations be outdated or just outright incorrect.

-I personally use Orbitron for long term and Look4Sat for short term predictions, the SatDump tracking module when live processing passes.
+I personally use Orbitron for long term and Look4Sat for short term predictions, the SatDump tracking module while live decoding in case I lose track.

 # Colors of received imagery